ArsenGabrielyan/calm-mood/CONTRIBUTING.md

 ## 🙌 A Note of Thanks

 Contributors are what make Calm Mood thrive.
 Your time, ideas, and creativity are truly appreciated.
-Take a deep breath, enjoy the process, and let’s make something beautiful together
+Take a deep breath, enjoy the process, and let’s make something beautiful together.

 <!-- Reference Links -->
 [armenian-base-json]: https://github.com/ArsenGabrielyan/calm-mood/blob/main/i18n/hy.json